felipyamorim/simple-bootstrap-alert/README.md

 The options that you can set are:

 - type: set type of alert. (defaults: success)
-- message: set the alert message. (defaults: null)
+- message: set the alert message. (mandatory specify a message)
 - autoClose:
   - enable: enable effect to close the alert automatically (defaults: false)
   - type: set effects to close.
 Available 'fade' or 'slide' (defaults: fade)